kma-custom-nextcloud/deck/README.md

+1. clone repo `server` on https://github.com/kma-custom-nextcloud/server
+2. cd .data/nextcloud/apps
-1. clone and no need to do anything more
+1. clone `deck` to it and no need to do anything more